RadValentin/postcss-prefix-selector/README.md

 - `exclude` - It's possible to avoid prefixing some selectors by passing an array of selectors (strings or regular expressions).
 - `transform` - In cases where you may want to use the prefix differently for different selectors, it is possible to pass in a custom transform method.
 - `ignoreFiles` - List of ignored files for processing.
+- `includeFiles` - List of included files for processing.

 ## Maintainer